vuw-research-computing/raapoi-tools/docs/index.md

 sbatch notebook-anaconda.sh
 ```

 This will submit the file to run a job.
-It may take some time for the job to run, depending on how busy the cluster is at the time.
-Once the job begins to run you will see some information in the file called notebook-JOBID.out (JOBID will be the actual jobid of this job, eg notebook-478903.out.
-If you view this file (users can `cat notebook-JOBID.out` to view the file onscreen).
+It may take some time for the job to
+run, depending on how busy the cluster is at the time.
+Once the job begins to
+run you will see some information in the file called notebook-JOBID.out (JOBID
+will be the actual jobid of this job, eg notebook-478903.out.
+If you view this
+file (users can type `cat notebook-JOBID.out` to view the file onscreen).
 You will see a line such as:

  *The Jupyter Notebook is running at: http://10.60.49.204:47033/?token=SOME-RANDOM-HASH*